 Brazil's BRF posts Q4 net profit of $184.4 mln -filing

-SAO PAULO, Feb 22 (Reuters) - Brazilian poultry and pork processor BRF SA BRFS3.SA said it profited by 932 million reais ($184.39 million) in the final quarter of 2021, a 3.3% rise from the 902 million-real gain in the same period a year ago, according to an earnings statement on Tuesday.
+SAO PAULO, Feb 22 (Reuters) - Brazilian food processor BRF SA BRFS3.SA posted a net profit of 932 million reais ($184.39 million) in the final quarter of 2021, a 3.3% rise from the 902 million-real gain in the same period a year ago, according to an earnings statement on Tuesday.

+The result was bolstered by an almost 20% rise in net revenue to 13.7 billion reais in the quarter, though cost pressure continued to weigh on the company's margins.

+Still, the last quarter of the year was BRF's best and comes after two consecutive quarterly losses.

 ($1 = 5.0545 reais)